 Living Business and Bookkeeping

-Living Business are a team of 5 bookkeepers and cloud software specialists.
+Living Business are a team of senior bookkeepers and Xero specialists.
 We are corporate members of the NZ Bookkeepers Association and all individual members.
-We are all individually Xero Certified and Living Business is a Xero Gold Partner and a WorkflowMax Certified Implementation Specialist.
+We are all individually Xero Certified and Living Business is a Xero Platinum Partner and a WorkflowMax Certified Implementation Specialist.
 We are not tax agents and work to support your relationships with other financial advisors.
 Check out our bookkeeping packages here for more info >